-Exa’s solutions are uniquely suited to address soak issues.
-PowerFLOW’s unique, inherently transient Lattice Boltzmann-based physics enables it to perform simulations that accurately predict real-world transient conditions on the most complex geometry.
-PowerTHERM is a fully coupled, highly accurate, conduction, and radiation solver.
+SIMULIA solutions are uniquely suited to address soak issues.
+SIMULIA PowerFLOW’s unique, inherently transient Lattice Boltzmann-based physics enables it to perform simulations that accurately predict real-world transient conditions on the most complex geometry.
+SIMULIA PowerTHERM is a fully coupled, highly accurate, conduction and radiation solver.
 The combination of PowerFLOW and PowerTHERM enables you to accurately predict the peak temperatures immediately after key-off and to visualize the flow and temperature fields for the entire vehicle.
-This enables you to identify problem areas and provide recommendations to improve the design and eliminate problems.
+This enables you to identify problem areas and provide recommendations to improve the design and eliminate problems through thermal simulation and analysis.
 Rapid turnaround time for simulation and model setup enables you to quickly make design changes to the baseline and evaluate the improvements in soak performance.

-Using Exa’s solution for thermal key-off/soak problems, you can:
+Using SIMULIA’s solution for thermal key-off/soak problems, you can: